SummerSlam (1988)

-The 1988 SummerSlam was the inaugural SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+The 1988 SummerSlam (marketed as SummerSlam '88) was the inaugural SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation.
 It took place on August 29, 1988, at Madison Square Garden in New York City, New York.
 The pay-per-view was created to help the company compete against rival promotion Jim Crockett Promotions.
 It was one of the first four annual pay-per-view events produced by the WWF, along with WrestleMania, the Royal Rumble, and Survivor Series, which were eventually dubbed the "big four".

-The event consisted of ten professional wrestling matches.
+The event consisted of 10 professional wrestling matches.
 The preliminary matches included a title defense by Intercontinental Champion The Honky Tonk Man against a surprise challenger, revealed to be The Ultimate Warrior.
-The Ultimate Warrior won the match in just 31 seconds to end Honky Tonk's 14-month title reign, the longest Intercontinental Championship reign in history.
-The main event was a match pitting The Mega Powers (Hulk Hogan and Randy Savage) against their long-time rivals, The Mega Bucks (Ted DiBiase and André the Giant).
-Hogan and Savage won the match after Miss Elizabeth, Savage's manager, distracted André and DiBiase, by removing her skirt to reveal her panties.
+The Ultimate Warrior won the match in just 31 seconds to end Honky Tonk's 14-month title reign, at the time, the longest Intercontinental Championship reign in history.
+The main event was a match pitting The Mega Powers (Hulk Hogan and Randy Savage), against their long-time rivals, The Mega Bucks (Ted DiBiase and André the Giant).
+Hogan and Savage won the match after Miss Elizabeth, Savage's manager, distracted André and DiBiase, by removing her skirt to reveal her underwear.

 Production

 Background

-In the late 1980s, the World Wrestling Federation's (WWF, now WWE) main competition in the professional wrestling industry was from the National Wrestling Alliance's (NWA) Jim Crockett Promotions.
+In the late 1980s, the World Wrestling Federation's main competition in the professional wrestling industry was from the National Wrestling Alliance's (NWA) Jim Crockett Promotions.
 WWF Chairman Vince McMahon countered Jim Crockett's successful Starrcade pay-per-view (PPV), which began airing in 1983, by creating WrestleMania.
 After WrestleMania III in March 1987, the most successful professional wrestling pay-per-view event in history, McMahon created Survivor Series, which aired the same day as Starrcade in November 1987.
-After defeating Crockett in the ratings war, McMahon created the Royal Rumble, an event airing for free on the USA Network in January 1988, on the same night as the Crockett produced PPV Bunkhouse Stampede.
+After defeating Crockett in the ratings war, McMahon created the Royal Rumble, an event airing for free on the USA Network in January 1988, on the same night as the Crockett-produced PPV, Bunkhouse Stampede.
 The event set a ratings record for the network with eight million households tuning in to watch the event.
 In retaliation, Crockett created the Clash of the Champions I event, which aired simultaneously with WrestleMania IV.
 WrestleMania IV garnered higher ratings, and not long after, Crockett filed for bankruptcy and sold his company to Ted Turner, who rebranded it as World Championship Wrestling (WCW).

-As the WWF continued to replace its closed circuit programming with pay-per-view programming, McMahon added more pay-per-views to the lineup to capitalize on the success of his previous events.
+As the WWF continued to replace its closed-circuit programming with pay-per-view programming, McMahon added more pay-per-views to the lineup to capitalize on the success of his previous events.
 In addition to WrestleMania in March, Royal Rumble in January, and Survivor Series in November, McMahon created an event for August, which he named SummerSlam.
 It was scheduled to be held on August 29, 1988, at Madison Square Garden in New York City, New York.
 To keep the WWF from having a pay-per-view market monopoly, Turner began airing monthly WCW pay-per-views.
 As a result, both companies brought in hundreds of millions of dollars of revenue.